 DPI stands for dots per inch and the figure calculates how many pixels are present either across or down in a single inch of the screen.
 DPI is often called as PPI (pixels per inch) and is measured by dividing the width or height of the screen to the number of pixels that run across it.
 A higher DPI signifies that each separate pixel must be smaller in size to adjust in the given space, thus making the screen clear and including higher level of detail as compared to the actual capacity of the screen.

-We have already covered pixels, density, screen size and resolutions.
-Now, let’s us understand how images are drawn, but for that you must know points and Density independent pixels (DPs) first.
+We have already covered pixels, density, screen size, and resolutions.
+Now, let’s us understand how images are drawn, but for that, you must know points and Density-independent pixels (DPs) first.

 Points (for iPhone)

-In order to understand point, let us start from the beginning-the history of iPhone.
+In order to understand a point, let us start from the beginning the history of iPhone.
 The first iPhone initially had a screen resolution of 320×480.
 Then as time passed and iPhone 4 made its way, there came Retina screen.
 It was this Retina screen that doubled the DPI that too with the same screen size; so, now the number of pixels that adjusted in the same space had quadrupled, that is, twice across and twice down in number.
 Therefore, the resolution of the first Retina iPhone was 640×960 pixels.
 However, for this higher density phone, all the old graphics had to be drawn according to the similar proportions.

 If 1:1 was the original scale for the graphics of the phone, then everything had to be created at a quarter of the size in the new screen, thus, in turn, ruining the look of every old app.
-To keep the situation in control and not harm the working of these old apps, Apple bought forward ‘points’ as a means of distinguishing the scaling of the graphics from the density of the screen on which they were running.
-In short, point was conceived as a measure of distance that permits graphics to be drawn independently of the resolution of the phone they are on.
+To keep the situation in control and not harm the working of these old apps, Apple brought forward ‘points’ as a means of distinguishing the scaling of the graphics from the density of the screen on which they were running.
+In short, the point was conceived as a measure of distance that permits graphics to be drawn independently of the resolution of the phone they are on.
 Currently, every iOS graphic can be drawn as per its points values and then adapted to display clearly on the new screen.
-In measurement, an iOS point is 1/163 of an inch.
+In the measurement, an iOS point is 1/163 of an inch.
 Whatever be the resolution of the phone, the size is always the same and has come into force from the 163DPI of the first iPhone.

 If you want to convert between pixels and points, first, it is important to remember that these are static units and do not change, whatsoever are the factors.
 1 pixel is always 1 pixel and is actually the smallest piece of a screen that can show colors.
 1 point is always 1 point and is referred to as an abstract unit; it has meaning in co-relation to other points.
 Points differ from pixels as it’s the DPI which influences their size :-

 - In iPhones 4, 5 and 6, where it is 326 DPI, 1 point is equivalent to 2 pixels across the screen and 2 pixels down, that is, 4 pixels in total.
-This means your 100×100 image will cover quarter the size on a Retina device, if the pixels are counted alone.
+This means your 100×100 image will cover quarter the size on a Retina device if the pixels are counted alone.

 - For iPhone 6+, where it is 401 DPI, 1 point equals 3 pixels across and 3 pixels down, that is, 9 pixels in total.